ThangDang1604/Tuya-to-React/README.md

 Use React javascript as frontend.

 ## Error, bugs
-From Monday (02/09), unable to fetch data or command due to expired subscription.
+Unable to fetch data or command due to expired subscription.
 >   {'code': 28841002, 'msg': 'No permissions.
 Your subscription to cloud development plan has expired.', 'success': False, 't': 1725331805771, 'tid': '3977d7d6699f11efb77736033862a1ba'}

-As only "azizisas@tcd".ie the account holder, email vertification only accept this email.